ciena/turnbuckle/QUICKSTART.md

 ## Checkpoint

-At this point in the walkthough you should be able to see an output similar to the following when querying Kubernetes for crds, services, and pods.
+At this point in the walkthrough you should be able to see an output similar to the following when querying Kubernetes for crds, services, and pods.

 ```bash